Azure-Security-Portfolio/.github/profile/README.md

 - **Azure Firewall & Application Gateway** - Defend cloud networks and web apps with Azure Firewall and Application Gateway (including WAF), enabling advanced perimeter and L7 protection.
 - **Secure Azure Storage with RBAC and SAS Tokens** - Control data access using RBAC and temporary Shared Access Signatures and monitor storage activity for unauthorized access attempts.
 - **Storage Encryption & Soft Delete** - Safeguard data at rest with encryption and enable soft delete for accidental or malicious data recovery in Azure Storage.
-- **Azure Defender Threat Detection** - Activate Azure Defender (Defender for Cloud) and Microsoft Sentinel to detect, investigate, and remediate threats across cloud workloads using built-in and custom analytics, automated incident response playbooks and real-time dashboards.
+- **Azure Defender & Sentinel Threat Detection** - Activate Azure Defender (Defender for Cloud) and Microsoft Sentinel to detect, investigate, and remediate threats across cloud workloads using built-in and custom analytics, automated incident response playbooks and real-time dashboards.
 - *Azure Policy & Blueprints* - Enforce compliance, automate resource governance and ensure security best practices at scale with Azure Policy and Blueprints.
 - *Cost Management & Security Recommendations* - Analyze cloud spend and apply security recommendations to optimize resource allocation and minimize risk.